rpiraces-plain/security-development-muggles/README.md

 ### Main vulnerability to exploit

-The application has several vulnerabilities and weeknesses, but the main one that we are going to demonstrate is the following:
+The application has several vulnerabilities and weaknesses, but the main one that we are going to demonstrate is the following:

 [SSRF](https://owasp.org/www-community/attacks/Server_Side_Request_Forgery) in the user portal, when submitting a new post.